Briggs Industrial Solutions announces Mark Piccirillo as new Chief Financial Officer.

 About Sammons Enterprises Inc.

 Sammons Enterprises, Inc., is a diverse holding corporation that owns and operates companies in five core business sectors: financial services, industrial, infrastructure, real estate, and investments.
 Headquartered in Dallas, Texas with operations in four countries, Sammons was established in 1938.
-With over $7 million in annual revenues and over $123 billion in assets, Sammons is one of the largest privately-held companies in the United States.
+With over $7 Billion in annual revenues and over $123 Billion in assets, Sammons is one of the largest privately-held companies in the United States.

 For more information, visit sammonsenterprises.com